-As of October 2020, domestic and international economies face uncertainty related to the impact of the COVID-19 pandemic.
+Domestic and international economies face uncertainty related to the impact of the COVID-19 pandemic.
 The extent of the impact of COVID-19 on the Organization's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on the Organization's donors, employees, and vendors, all of which are uncertain and cannot be predicted.
 At this point, the extent to which COVID-19 may impact the Organization's financial condition or results of operations is uncertain.
-The Organization received a Paycheck Protection Program (PPP) loan in April 2020, of \$1,410,000, which may be forgiven if spent on qualifying expenses during the covered period.
-Management believes that the Organization will be able to apply for forgiveness of the entire loan amount.